Technical SEO

 <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9" xmlns:image="http://www.google.com/schemas/sitemap-image/1.1">

 Note: Including the "http://www.google.com/schemas/sitemap-image/1.1" namespace in an image sitemap is not necessary for all search engines, but it is specifically used for Google.
 Google supports this namespace as an extension to the standard sitemap protocol.
-However, if you are not targeting Google as your primary search engine or if you do not need to provide detailed image information, you may not need to include this specific namespace in your image sitemap.
+However, if you are not targeting Google as your primary search engine, you may not need to include this specific namespace in your image sitemap.

-• Save the file as an XML file with a .xml extension, host it on your root folder and submit it to search engines through their webmaster tools.
+Save the file as an XML file with a .xml extension.
+Host it in your root folder and submit it to search engines through their webmaster tools.

-This method involves using an online tool to automatically generate an XML Image Sitemap.
+This method involves using online tools.
 Here are the steps:

-• Enter the URL of your website and select the option “Image Sitemap” and click on “Start”.
+Enter the URL of your website, select the option “Image Sitemap” and click on “Start”.

-• Download the generated sitemap file and submit it to search engines through their webmaster tools.
+Download the generated sitemap file and submit it through webmaster tools.

 Netpeak Spider